Lysine N-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl phosphate and L-lysine, whereas its two products are phosphate and N^{6}-acetyl-L-lysine.
+The two substrates of this enzyme are L-lysine and acetyl phosphate.
+Its products are acetyllysine and phosphoric acid.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-phosphate:L-lysine N6-acetyltransferase.
 Other names in common use include lysine acetyltransferase, and acetyl-phosphate:L-lysine 6-N-acetyltransferase.
 This enzyme participates in lysine degradation.